nosocialxyz/api/docs/Base API.md

             "picture": "https://xxx",
             "providerPicture": "https://xxx",
             "url": ".../...",
-            "status": "achieved", // There are four states: notStart, inProgress, ready, achieved; there are only two types here: ready, achieved
+            "status": "achieved", // There are three states: notStart, inProgress, achieved; there are only two types here: ready, achieved
         },
         ......
     ]